FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 ![image](https://user-images.githubusercontent.com/53232113/133713791-abbba1ba-bd18-4e72-b00a-a91d380f5c5a.png)

 The result is  that there is no missing values in any columns any more.
 We have achived to have data with no missing values.

+**4 Preprocesing the data**

+For preprocessing we are going to conver non-numeric data into numeric, split the data into train and test sets, and scale the feature values to a uniform range.

+**4-A  Convert non-numeric data into numeric**

+First, we will be converting all the non-numeric values into numeric ones.
+We do this because not only it results in a faster computation but also many machine learning models (like XGBoost) (and especially the ones developed using scikit-learn) require the data to be in a strictly numeric format.
+We will do this by using a technique called label encoding.

+To viww  label encoding, check [here](coding/preprocessing1].

+The result of label encoding is the following: